Section Two: Student Rights and Responsibilities

 - Class rosters within the classroom

-- Complainants in sexual misconduct and sexual harassment incidents have a right to be informed of the outcome and sanctions of the hearing, in writing, without condition or limitation, and to be kept apprised of the status of investigations;
+- Complainants and accused in sexual misconduct and sexual harassment incidents have a right to be informed of the outcome and sanctions of the hearing, in writing, without condition or limitation, and to be kept apprised of the status of investigations;

 4. The right to file a complaint with the US Department of Education concerning alleged failures by Ashford University to comply with the